 Short lifespan for determined dogs

-Every dog that tested the Skinneeez stuffing-free toy was obsessed, whipping it around, hurling it, shaking it mightily, and carrying the flattened fox with them wherever they went.
-While the squeaker in the Skinneez is adequate, dogs seemed to enjoy its limp form more, since it is both easy to carry and shake.
+Every dog that tested the Skinneeez stuffing-free toy was obsessed.
+They whipped it around, hurled it, shook it mightily, and carried the flattened fox with them wherever they went.
+While the squeaker in the Skinneeez is adequate, dogs seemed to enjoy its limp form more, since it's both easy to carry and shake.
 Our testers treated it like a prize catch (even if it does look a lot like roadkill).

 Spot's Forest Series plush toys comes in 14-inch and 23-inch sizes, with versions that look like foxes, squirrels, and raccoons.
 Our testers played with the smaller-sized fox, which was perfect for smaller dogs.
 Opt for the larger size if your dog is over 20 pounds or so.

-Of course, all that enthusiasm means that the tested Skinneez was constantly soggy with slobber, plus it didn't seem especially durable to our testers.
+Of course, all that enthusiasm means that the tested Skinneeez was constantly soggy with slobbery, and it didn't seem especially durable to our testers.
 But since the toy doesn't have any stuffing, there's no interior fill to worry about it, and you only risk having to buy a new one after your dog tears it apart.
-This seemed like a worthwhile trade-off to our testers, since their dogs loved it so much.
+This seemed like a worthwhile trade-off to our testers since their dogs loved it so much.

 Best Squeaky : Outward Hound Invincibles Snakes

 Lots of squeakers that keep making noise, even if popped

 Colorful and cute shapes

 Ginormous size can be overwhelming for small dogs